Close-your-eyes/fcexpr/README.md

 **In comparison to other packages, values from flowjo workspaces can be read totally independent from fcs files.
-That means one may prepare plots and statistical analyses at home and/or independent of a flowjo-dongle once the gating has been conducted.**
+That means one may prepare plots and make statistical analyses independent of a flowjo-dongle once the gating has been conducted.**

 ![alt text](inst/extdata/workflows.png)